Sortlist can be an incredible growth leverage for your agency.

 To be successful on Sortlist, having a profile correctly set up is key.
 The best way to do so is to go niche and to carefully:

-Define your ICP,
+Define your qualification criteria,

 Customize your profile description, reviews, and works.